 Turning Teaching Inside Out: A Pedagogy of Transformation for Community-Based Education.
-Palgrave Macmillan.
-2013.
+New York, NY: Palgrave Macmillan.

 Click here to visit the book page.

 Turned Inside Out: Reading the Russian Novel in Prison.
 Evanston, IL: Northwestern University Press.

 The Inside-Out Prison Exchange Program: The impact of structure, content, and readings.
 Journal of Correctional Education 60(3), 240–258.

 Allred, Sarah L., Charles Boyd, Thomas Cotton, and Paul Perry (2019).